Facial-Sensing Tech for the Projected $3 Trillion XR Market

 OPPORTUNITY

-Wearables are already a massive $84B market, and smart glasses are the fastest-growing category, expanding 200% each year.
+Wearables are already a massive $84B market2, and smart glasses are the fastest-growing category, expanding 200% each year.
 But this is just the beginning.
+The extended reality market - including all technologies that blend the digital and physical worlds like virtual reality (VR), augmented reality (AR), and mixed reality (MR) - is projected to reach $3 trillion3.

 Smart glasses are going to replace smartphones the same way smartphones replaced computers”